newnew145/Thailand_Summaries_2017/README.md

 # Thailand_Summaries_2017
-Exploration about thailand export in 2017
+Data Exploration about Thailand Export in 2017